natecostello/van_two_point_oh/blog/2021-6-16-battery-dry-fit/battery-assembly-dry-fit.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'We assembled our LFP cells and other components to ensure everything fit up properly.
+We verified our battery design was physically sound.'
 ---
 **TLDR: We assembled our LFP cells and other components to ensure everything fit up properly.
-We verified our battery design was physically sound.**<!--excerpt-->
+We verified our battery design was physically sound.**

 We are doing a trial of the battery assembly to make sure we can get good final dimensions (primarily for cell interconnections) and verify the physical design works.